 Local Storage Library

 Apps with more content take time to load each time a request is made on a Web server and to fetch the data.
-Below library is used as one of the solution to store images locally.
+The below library is used as one of the solutions to store images locally.

 The CachedNetworkImage library can be used to download images from the Web and store them in the cache directory.
 The stored images will load faster from local storage and improvise the performance.
 The library is used with placeholder and error widgets.